wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

     -d 'state=111' \
     -d 'client_secret=l4Q8Q~4WKiRXYSQZly5E6Ess.fKf__U1yJR3IaMd'
     ```

-14. Once you receive the access token, you can [test invoking the resource using the openapi consple](../testing/test-rest-endpoints-via-the-openapi-console.md) in Choreo by specifying the scope.
+14. Once you receive the access token, you can [test invoking the resource using the OpenAPI console](../testing/test-rest-endpoints-via-the-openapi-console.md) in Choreo by specifying the scope.